HabibiYou/turtledove/FLEDGE.md

 Optionally, `perBuyerCurrencies` and `sellerCurrency` are used for [currency-checking](#36-currency-checking). `sellerCurrency` also affects how [currencies behave in reporting](#53-currencies-in-reporting).

+Optionally, `deprecatedRenderURLReplacements` can be specified to allow replacing macros within the renderURL.
+This works similar to [navigator.deprecatedReplaceInURN()](#72-navigatordeprecatedreplaceinurn), but within the auction config.
+This allows for replacements within top level seller auction configs where there are not any component seller auction configs, or component auction configs.

 Optionally, `resolveToConfig` is a boolean directing the promise returned from `runAdAuction()` to resolve to a `FencedFrameConfig` if true, for use in a `<fencedframe>`, or if false to an opaque `urn:uuid` URL, for use in an `<iframe>`.
 If `resolveToConfig` is not set, it defaults to false.
 If the `window.FencedFrameConfig` interface is not exposed (because e.g., the script is running in an older version of Chrome that does not yet implement `FencedFrameConfig`, then the auction will _always_ yield a URN.
 Therefore, when requesting a `FencedFrameConfig` for use in a fenced frame element, you have two options:

 1. Only pass `resolveToConfig: true` in if you detect that `window.FencedFrameConfig != undefined`, or
-1. Unconditionally pass in `resolveToConfig: true` and check whether the auction result is a config or a URN.
+2. Unconditionally pass in `resolveToConfig: true` and check whether the auction result is a config or a URN.

 All fields that accept arbitrary metadata objects (`auctionSignals`, `sellerSignals`, and keys of `perBuyerSignals`) must be JSON-serializable.
 All fields that specify URLs for loading scripts or JSON (`decisionLogicURL` and